Third parties, data protection and your life sciences company

 INSIGHT ARTICLE |

-Third-party organizations can be the moving force of a life sciences company.
-From biotech to pharmaceutical, third parties provide life sciences businesses mission critical support, diagnostic specialization and clinical resources, whether it’s via assistance with trials or by manufacturing and distributing pharma products or medical devices and components.
-However, while the benefits can be a game changer for a growing life sciences business, there are challenges and risks in working with and relying on third parties, particularly related to ensuring cybersecurity.
+Third-party organizations can be a significant contributor to the moving force of a life sciences company.
+From biopharma to medtech, third parties provide life sciences businesses mission critical support, diagnostic specialization and clinical resources, whether it’s via assistance with trials or by manufacturing and distributing pharma products or medical devices and components.
+However, while the benefits can be a game changer for a growing life sciences business, there are growing challenges and risks in working with and relying on third parties, particularly related to ensuring cybersecurity.

 The growing cyberthreat

-According to the RSM US Middle Market Business Index Cybersecurity Report, 15% of the executive respondents indicated that their companies experienced a data breach in the last year, up from 13% in 2018 and a significant jump from 5% just four years ago.
-In addition, more than half believe that an attempt to illegally access their company’s data or systems is likely in 2019.
-Further, the NetDiligence® Cyber Claims Study indicated third parties accounted for 13% of the security and privacy claim breaches in the businesses they served.
+According to the RSM US Middle Market Business Index Cybersecurity Report, 28% of the executive respondents indicated that their companies experienced a data breach in the last year, up from 18% in 2020.
+In addition, 64% believe that an attempt to illegally access their company’s data or systems is likely in 2021.
+Further, the NetDiligence® Cyber Claims Study indicated third parties accounted for 8% of the security and privacy claim breaches in the businesses they served.
 Some studies have indicated even higher percentages of cyberattacks and resulting claims.

 Why life sciences companies?